Why This Matters

 Immanuel Kant

-• Duty-based motivation is essential—an action has moral worth only when performed because it's right, not for personal benefit or emotional satisfaction
+- Duty-based motivation is essential.
+An action has moral worth only when performed because it's the right thing to do, not for personal benefit or emotional satisfaction.
+Helping someone out of pity is kind, but for Kant it lacks full moral worth unless you also recognize it as your duty.

-Compare: Kant vs. Mill—Kant says consequences are morally irrelevant; what matters is whether you acted from duty according to universalizable principles.
+Compare: Kant vs. Mill: Kant says consequences are morally irrelevant; what matters is whether you acted from duty according to universalizable principles.
 Mill says consequences are all that matter.
-This is the classic deontology vs. consequentialism debate—expect it on exams.
+This is the classic deontology vs. consequentialism debate, and it shows up on exams constantly.

 Consequentialism: Outcomes Matter Most